Basic 15 Contorted Hermit Exercises Explained | Thai Yoga

 Another important goal was to attain longevity, and the legends tell that many hermits at the time lived longer than a hundred years.

 “Contortion” or “Contorted” implies to make any part of body bend as needed by stretching, shrinking, and twisting it.
-Self-massage is done also.
+Self-Massage is also part of the practice.

 eBook and Video - ITTM’s 15 Contorted Hermit Exercises